The report in one sentence

 What Is the Average Squat in 2026?

-The median squat for a 180 lb male is 292 lbs (FitnessVolt Competition Percentile, 50th percentile).
-The squat shows the largest absolute numbers among the big three lifts, reflecting the involvement of the body's largest muscle groups - quadriceps, glutes, and hamstrings.
+The intermediate-tier squat standard for a 180 lb male is 292 lbs (FitnessVolt strength standards).
+The squat shows some of the largest absolute numbers among the big three lifts, reflecting the involvement of the body's largest muscle groups - quadriceps, glutes, and hamstrings.

-Competition squats require the hip crease to break below the top of the knee (parallel or below), which significantly reduces the numbers compared to the partial-depth squats commonly seen in commercial gyms.
-Many lifters who believe they squat a certain weight would see their numbers drop 15-25% under competition depth standards.
+Competition squats require the hip crease to break below the top of the knee (parallel or below), which is a stricter bar than the partial-depth squats commonly seen in commercial gyms.
+A gym squat counted at partial depth would often not pass on a platform, so treat depth-honest numbers as the meaningful ones.

 What Is the Average Deadlift in 2026?

-The median deadlift for a 180 lb male is 340 lbs (FitnessVolt Competition Percentile, 50th percentile).
+The intermediate-tier deadlift standard for a 180 lb male is 340 lbs (FitnessVolt strength standards).
 The deadlift is typically the highest of the three powerlifts, as it engages the entire posterior chain along with the grip and core.

 The deadlift has the smallest gap between self-reported and competition numbers because it is harder to cheat - you either lock it out or you don't.
 There is no question of depth (like the squat) or pause (like the bench), though hitching and ramping are prohibited in competition.